hardwario/bc-website/content/doc/projects/wireless-co2-monitor.md

 ---
-title: "Wireless CO2 Monitor"
+title: "Radio CO2 Monitor"
 ---

-This document will guide you through the **Wireless CO2 Monitor** project.
+This document will guide you through the **Radio CO2 Monitor** project.
 You will be able to see dashboard with CO2, temperature, humidity, ambient light and atmospheric pressure in **Node-RED** and view the data on your smart phone using the **Blynk** cloud and mobile app.
 ## Block Concept

 {{% img-zoom src="block-diagram.svg" %}}

 ## Requirements

-* Either **BigClown Wireless CO2 Monitor Kit**, or individual components:
+* Either **BigClown Radio CO2 Monitor Kit**, or individual components:

     * 1x **BigClown Core Module**